 This delicious southwest slow cooker turkey chili is courtesy of a dear friend and I know you are going to love it because it not only means our clean eating philosophy but it’s also delicious and easy to make.

 When I asked on Facebook a while back if anyone wanted to share healthy (and easy!) slow cooker “Clean Cuisine” recipes one of my high school friends, Ruth Henry (last name is now Keyes), generously sent me one of her family’s favorites, a slow cooker turkey chili recipe.
-Ruth was a cheerleader with me back in the day and she is now the mother of four absolutely adorable children (see the photo below).
-As a busy mom I’m guessing Ruth must use her slow cooker a lot and we love our VitaClay Slow Cooker.
+As a busy mom, I use our slow cooker a lot and we love our VitaClay Slow Cooker.
 Vita Clay is a multi-functional clay, non-toxic crock pot cooker capable of replacing your pressure cooker, rice cooker and crock pot.

 One thing is for sure, slow cooker recipes are ideal when cooking for a crowd.
 With very little hands-on-time you can create delectable, nourishing, and wholesome dinners—something I am sure most moms would love to make for their families.

 Slow Cooker Tips

 One of the biggest misconceptions about the slow cooker is that you can throw all of the ingredients into the pot, leave the house for the day and return to a perfectly home cooked meal.
 Not quite.

 The slow cooker is a wondrous appliance, but it is not a magical miracle worker.
 The slow cooker saves tremendous time because it allows you to “fix it and forget it”, but you do have to prepare the food properly first.